 I took those stairs faster than he had.

-‘Everything’s sorted,’ Bella said.
-‘He’s going to have words with New Girl, about her mum.’
+‘Everything’s sorted,’ Laura said.
+‘He’s going to have words with New Girl about her mum.’
 With tales to tell.

-Could Bella not see what a waste of space Mr Big I Am was?
+Could Laura not see what a dangerous waste of space Mr Big I Am was?

-In the mist of bubbles, he asked Bella to marry him.
+In the mist of bubbles, he asked Laura to marry him.